WhoCanFixMyCar covers the most common Ford Mondeo faults, including average repair costs.

 What repair is needed for a failed starter motor, and how much does it cost for a Ford Mondeo?

 The starter motor needs to be replaced.
-On average, this costs £236.80, according to WhoCanFixMyCar data from 2021.
+On average, replacing the starter motor costs £236.80, according to our data.

 3. Worn suspension